 Contrary to the Thomas Wolfe novel, you can go home again.
 Just ask Tommy Castro.

-The prolific recording artist returned to his hometown San Jose to record his 15th album since 1994, “Stomping Ground,” which he says will be released in the fall.
+The prolific recording artist returned to his hometown San Jose to record his 15th album since 1994, “Stompin’ Ground,” which was released Friday, Sept.
+29.

 “I’ve been reconnecting with the music that I was listening to when I really started getting into playing myself,” Castro said.
 “That’s when I was coming of age, hanging out and jamming with friends and figuring things out.

 “There’s a song on there called “My Old Neighborhood” where I reminisce about what it was like at that time for me as a kid growing up.
 And we did some covers on this record of some of the artists that influenced me back then.”

 Castro said he covered “Further On Down The Road” by Taj Mahal and “Rock Bottom” by the Elvin Bishop Band.
 Jo Baker sang lead vocals on the 1972 Bishop tune.

 When Castro saw Bishop live, he said to himself, “That’s what I want to do.”

 “That’s the band probably the most influential band to me and that’s why it’s part of the reason I sound the way I do,” Castro said.
 “Elvin and I have different styles but one of the things that he did that I always thought was the greatest sound ever is that he combines blues, R&B and soul music.